SumoLogic/sumologic-otel-collector/docs/Migration.md

 #### Content Type

-Content Type can be configured using `data_format` in Telegraf `socket_listener` plugin configuration.
+Content Type can be configured using `data_format` in the Telegraf `socket_listener` plugin configuration.
 Any of the [available formats][telegraf-input-formats] can be used, especially `graphite` and `carbon2`.

-Please see the following example:
+For example:

 ```yaml
 receivers: